A split image comparing a physical paper check with a digital eCheck on a computer screen

 Better Safety and Security

-Are echecks safe?
+Are e-checks safe?
 Check fraud occurs at an alarming rate.
 It doesn’t take a high level of sophistication for someone to steal a paper check from an unattended mailbox and cash it.
-In fact, According to the ABA (American Banking Association), check fraud accounted for almost 1.3 billion dollars in losses in 2018 alone.
+In fact, according to the ABA (American Bankers Association), check fraud accounted for nearly $ 1.3 billion in losses in 2018 alone.

 Sending e-check notifications, however, is direct.
 Recipients receive it in their email.
 Recipients then retrieve it through a secure link.
-This eliminates the possibility for an interception.
+This eliminates the possibility of an interception.

 E-checks Are Compatible With All Accounting Software

 E-checks are compatible with most accounting software.
-Transactions from your accounting software are seamlessly integrated into the e-check system without any need for double entry.
+Transactions from your accounting software are seamlessly integrated into the e-check system, eliminating the need for double entry.
 Moreover, you can make transactions with your current accounting software without having to upgrade or expand it.

 Limitations of Using E-checks